YZTangent/PeerPrep/README.md

     * `GKE_SA_KEY`: the generated service account key for the service account with sufficient permissions
 - Set up MongoDB Atlas account
 - Under "Secrets & ConfigMaps" on GKE, configure a `db-admin` secret for the created cluster with `db-username` and `db-password` matching the username and password of the MongoDB Atlas account
+- Provision TLS certification for the domain name used by the backend
+- Reserve a global static IP on Google Cloud
+- Configure ./frontend/src/environments/environment.ts with the certified domain name <BACKEND_DOMAIN_NAME> as follows:
+    * BACKEND_API: <BACKEND_DOMAIN_NAME>

 #### Instructions
 _Frontend Cloud Deployment:_
 1. Log in/Sign up for Vercel, and add a new project from the homepage.